chevah/geck/content/documentation.rst

 **What is documented?**

+**For the Chevah project members:**

 * Packages, modules, classes and functions using docstrings.

+* Documentation changes are linked to a certain version of SFTPPlus.
+When changes are made, these are anchored to a specific release version.

+**For the customers:**

+* These can be pre-sales, trial customers and existing customers.

+* There are two main types of documentation - technical documentation and the User's Guides section.

 * User interfaces that need further explanation and / or guidance.

-* Guides aimed at general audiences that require more in-depth detail than marketing / promotion materials.
+* User's Guides that are aimed at general audiences.
+  These require more in-depth detail than marketing / promotion materials on the main website.

-* Questions and issues that have risen to Support and Sales that can instead be linked to in public.
+* Questions and issues to Support and Sales can instead be answered and linked to using documentation.

 * Release notes that explains the changes tied to a specific version.

-* Further notes that will help administrators in securing their file transfer process while using SFTPPlus.
+* Further in-depth notes to help secure file transfer processes using SFTPPlus.

+For content that is more marketing / generalized, these will go in the main website content.

 Narrative documentation
 =======================

-There are two main types of documentation - technical documentation and the User's Guides section.

-Documentation changes are linked to a certain version of SFTPPlus.

-When documentation changes are made, these are anchored to a specific release version.

 For narrative documentation use
 `semantic newlines <http://rhodesmill.org/brandon/2012/one-sentence-per-line/>`_.